 I was a teacher for 33 years before retiring, twenty two of those years teaching at St Theresa’s Primary School.
 Whilst teaching there, I was also a member of the Senior Management Team and therefore understand the important and sometimes difficult decisions that need to be taken to ensure the school remains successful and every child given the chance to achieve their full potential.
 For many years I have also served as a teacher governor and am now honoured to serve the school as a Foundation governor.

-Parent Governor, Term of Office: January 2023 – January 2027.
+Foundation Governor, Term of Office: January 2025 – January 2029.

-As a parent governor, I hope to play my part in ensuring the school maintains its outstanding status.
+As a foundation governor, I hope to play my part in ensuring the school maintains its outstanding status.
 Although not being afraid to question and query when necessary, I will support the school and teaching staff in giving every child the opportunity to thrive and reach their full potential.

 I joined the fire service in August 1996 and after my 17 week recruit course was posted to Parr Stocks Road fire station, in Parr.
 Throughout my fire service career I have worked in other areas of Merseyside, Old Swan, Millfields, Speke & Garston and am now stationed at the new St Helens community fire station, on Violet Way, close to the Ravenhead Retail park.
 Throughout my service I have worked closely with the communities that I served, visiting homes and schools across the region.
-Since moving back to St Helens fire station in 2018 I have visited St Theresa’s Catholic Primary School on many occaisions to talk to the children about the fire service and also show the children around our fire engine and wet everything in sight with the hose reels!!
+Since moving back to St Helens fire station in 2018 I have visited St Theresa’s Catholic Primary School on many occasions to talk to the children about the fire service and also show the children around our fire engine and wet everything in sight with the hose reels!!
 I also volunteer with a local homeless charity called Teardrops, here we provide food parcels and other goods to adults and families who are in need of assistance.
 Helping my community is very important to me.

 I have worked in local government for over thirty years.
 I started my career in an Education Department before concentrating my career in human resources where I have worked at both a local level and as a senior adviser for the regional employers' organisation.
 I am now employed as a Principal Employment Relations adviser in a local authority.